Check with your recycling company.

 In Your Blue Bins (for Advanced Disposal)

 Plastic: look on the bottom.
 Only numbers 1,2,4, and 5 will be accepted.
 If you put any other numbers into your bin, they will end up as land fill.
 Containers should be lightly rinsed with caps on.
 Cardboard and paper: not waxed.
+Pizza boxes, not the liners.
 Aluminum and tin containers: lightly rinsed.
 Glass containers: lightly rinsed.
 No plate or sheet glass.
 No light bulbs.

 Plastic Film Recycling (check with your local store to see which of these items are acceptable)

 - Retail, carryout, produce, newspaper, bread, and dry cleaning bags (clean, dry and free of receipts and clothes hangers)

 - Zip-top food storage bags (clean and dry)